-The Mayor and Elected Members form the Council.
+The Mayor and Councillors form the Council, and the following principles apply:

 - Elected Members are able to exercise authority as the Council after they are formally sworn in and when they meet formally as the Council. - All lawful decisions are made at the Council meetings or through delegations (to CEO or the Council committees) that are formally made by the Council.